 If you wish to sell your shared ownership home you need to follow this process.

-You need an independent valuation of your home.
-You can use any surveyor you choose as long as they’re a member of Registered Institute of Chartered Surveyors (RICS).
+We need a valuation so we know how much your home is worth.
+You can use any surveyor you choose as long as they’re a member of Royal Institution of Chartered Surveyors (RICS).
 We’ll send you a list of these when we receive your request to sell.
 A valuation is usually valid for three months but you can sometimes apply for an extension for a fee if you have a buyer.
-We can't accept estate agent valuations.
+We are not able to accept estate agent valuations.

 Marketing your home